wp-plugins/os-integration/readme.txt

 The Image Magic code is still in development and may not function at this time.

 == Screenshots ==
-1. Image and Colors settings.
+1. Image and Color settings.
 2. Fav Icon settings.
 3. Windows settings.
 4. iOS settings.